Make a Referral

 - Reassure the student that it is normal to experience some problems during the college experience and seeking help is the right thing to do.

 - If the student is willing, let him or her use your office phone to immediately schedule an appointment.
-If not, provide the counselor’s contact information to the student so he or she may do so when ready.
+If not, provide contact information to the student so he or she may do so when ready.

 If you are in doubt about whether or not to refer a student to counseling, or would like suggestions on how to approach a particular student, please call the Career and Disability Services office.
 A telephone consultation may help sort out relevant issues, explore alternative approaches and identify other resources which may better serve the students’ needs.